Homiegfresh/secure-software-project/README.md

 - PGDATABASE=app
 - PORT=4000 (backend HTTP port)

 The frontend JavaScript calls the backend at the same host on port 4000, which works when running Docker containers with port mappings (browser requests go to localhost).
-If you need a different port, edit `frontend/script.js`.
+If you need a different port, edit the frontend JS files (e.g., `frontend/index.js`, `frontend/login.js`, `frontend/dashboard.js`, or `frontend/race.js`).

 ## Development notes